In Memoriam:

 6. June9210.
 October2142.
 February337

-a day number must be found on the following table.
-If we are in the month of September, the corresponding day number is 184
+For the month, a day number must be found on the accompanying table.
+If we are in the month of September, the corresponding day number is 184.

 Two things must be done to 2,450,667 before we are finished.
 First, since we are using 1 March as the beginning of the year, the number of days elapsed from 1 January 4713 to 0 March 4713 must added.
 That is 59.